 SALT LAKE CITY INTERNATIONAL AIRPORT – Salt Lake City, Utah

-The newest entry on this list gave us hope that even red state climate change deniers can find a reason to get more cars off the roads.
+One of the newest entries on this list gave us hope that even red state climate change deniers can find a reason to get more cars off the roads.
 From the south end of Terminal 1, travelers from this SLC airport can take the UTA TRAX Green Line through the city to West Valley Central.
 This rail line takes passengers to places like Utah State Fairgrounds, Energy Solutions Arena, Temple Square, City Center, and Smith’s Ballpark.

-From the Sal Lake International Airport to the city center is a ride of 15-20 minutes.
+From the Salt Lake International Airport to the city center is a ride of 15-20 minutes.